BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 You should be able to:

 1. Construct phylogenetic trees from multiple sequence alignments.
-2. Log on to a remote computational cluster and perform analyses.
+2. Log on to a remote computational cluster and perform analyses using Unix commands.

 ###Readings:
 * PCB Chapter 20: Working on remote computers